 The 'iPhone Flip' is what we call Apple's anticipated upcoming foldable phone - the company hasn't confirmed its existence, so we can't say what it's actually called, when it's coming or if it actually exists at all, but lots of tech industry insiders think it's on its way.

-How long Apple has been working on a foldable phone – which may end up being called the iPhone Flip, or maybe iPhone Fold – is unclear, but the tech giant infamously keeps its projects under wraps until it’s ready to reveal them.
+How long Apple has been working on a foldable phone – which may end up being called the iPhone Flip, or maybe iPhone Fold depending on its form factor – is unclear, but the tech giant infamously keeps its projects under wraps until it’s ready to reveal them.

 Likewise, Apple has typically taken its time releasing its own take on new devices, so we weren't surprised the device didn't debut alongside the iPhone 12 and iPhone 12 Pro in October 2020.
 We possibly won't see it with the iPhone 13 either.